Re-2 facilities manager shutting off the lights after 18 years

 In 2012, Jay won the Garfield Clean Energy Innovation Award as facilities director.

-Since his first day in May, 1999, Jay has seen several Re-2 students grow from eager students to come back and work on the Re-2 maintenance staff.
-As many as five members of the maintenance staff have experienced Jay's improvements as a student only to come back and help improve the schools for future generations.
+Since his first day in May 1999, Jay has seen several Re-2 students grow from eager students to come back and work on the Re-2 maintenance staff.
+As many as five members of the maintenance staff have experienced Jay's improvements as a student only to return and help improve the schools for future generations.

-The district will hold a special community gathering at the Learning Opportunity Center from 3-5 p.m.
-Jan.
-25 to celebrate Jay's 18 years of service to the district.
+The district will hold a special community gathering at the Learning Opportunity Center from 3-5 p.m. on Thursday to celebrate Jay's 18 years of service to the district.